eliranwong/bible-verse-parser/README.md

 This was originally created to tag resources for building <a href="https://marvel.bible">https://marvel.bible</a>.<br>
 The script is now modified for general use.

+This script is now adapted to become a core utility in <a href="https://github.com/eliranwong/UniqueBible" target="_blank">UniqueBible.app project</a>.

 # Features:
 1. Search for verse references from text file(s)
 2. Add taggings on verse references